robbintt/nginx-reverse-proxy-sidecar-template/README.md

-# Nginx Sidecar (AWS)
+# Nginx Sidecar

+A nginx reverse-proxy sidecar for proxying an arbitrary local service to internet traffic.

 ## Goals

-- Use nginx docker container as generic reverse proxy for all services
+- Use nginx container as generic reverse proxy for all services
+- Templatized && Composable
-- Easy to template & compose into a service with docker-compose
+- Proxy & host a dockerized service with no adjustments required from the service

 ## Resources

+This is based on aws ecs nginx sidecars, with only minor modifications.

 - [AWS Nginx Sidecar on ECS](https://aws.amazon.com/blogs/compute/nginx-reverse-proxy-sidecar-container-on-amazon-ecs/)